tldr-pages/tldr/pages/common/piactl.md

 # piactl

-> The command line tool for Private Internet Access, a commercial VPN provider.
+> The command-line tool for Private Internet Access, a commercial VPN provider.
 > More information: <https://privateinternetaccess.com/helpdesk/kb/articles/pia-desktop-command-line-interface>.

 - Log in to Private Internet Access: